-IQ Option can boast an abundance of equity-based products — the list of companies, available in the CFD section, is long indeed.
-Of course, in order to trade them successfully you’ll need to know how to evaluate a company.
-Read this article to be able to buy with a discount and sell at a premium.
+IQ Option can boast an abundance of equity-based products.
+However, in order to trade them in a proper way you’ll need to know how to evaluate a company.
+Read this article to learn how to buy CFDs on stocks with a discount and sell at a premium with only 4 metrics.

 Earnings Per Share (EPS)